MaayanLab/slackbot-tutorial/4-slash-commands.md

         text= "Hi there!")
     return make_response("", 200)
 ```
 When you type '/command' in the channel, your bot should respond with 'Hi there!'.

-**Yay!** Now you know how to create slash commands for your apps!

-Now we can try creating our very own application that integrates everything we have gone over!
+**Yay!** Now you know how to create slash commands for your apps! :tada: :tada: Now we can try creating our very own application that integrates everything we have gone over!

 ---